 Program overview

-The Bachelor of Arts (Honours) in Classical Studies is designed for students who are passionate about exploring the rich tapestry of ancient cultures, literature, and languages.
-This program offers a comprehensive understanding of classical literature, culture, archaeology, history, mythology, and ancient science.
-Students will engage with a variety of subjects, including the ancient languages of Greek and Latin, providing a well-rounded education that prepares them for various career paths.
-The program emphasizes critical thinking, analytical skills, and a deep appreciation for the historical context of classical studies.
+The Bachelor of Arts (Honours) in Classical Studies at Queen's University is designed for students who are passionate about exploring the rich tapestry of ancient cultures.
+This program offers a comprehensive understanding of classical literature, culture, archaeology, history, mythology, and ancient languages, including Greek and Latin.
+Students will engage with a broad spectrum of courses that not only enhance their knowledge but also develop critical thinking and analytical skills.
+The program emphasizes the importance of classical studies in understanding contemporary society and encourages students to appreciate the historical context of modern civilization.

-The Bachelor of Arts (Honours) in Classical Studies is structured to provide students with a robust educational experience.
-The program length is typically four years, allowing students to immerse themselves in a diverse range of topics.
+The Bachelor of Arts (Honours) in Classical Studies is structured to provide a well-rounded education in the field of classics.
+The program is designed to be flexible, allowing students to tailor their studies according to their interests.
 Key features of the program structure include:

-Students are encouraged to study at least one classical language, enhancing their understanding of the material and enriching their academic experience.
+- Students are encouraged to study at least one classical language, although it is not mandatory.

 Featured Experiences

-The Bachelor of Arts (Honours) in Classical Studies offers several unique experiences that enhance learning and engagement:
+The Bachelor of Arts (Honours) in Classical Studies offers several unique experiences that enhance the learning journey:

 Career Options

-Graduates of the Bachelor of Arts (Honours) in Classical Studies can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts (Honours) in Classical Studies can pursue a variety of career paths in Canada.
+Some potential job options include:

-• Museum Curator: Manages collections of artifacts and artworks, organizing exhibitions and educational programs.
+- Museum Curator: Manage collections of artifacts and artworks, developing exhibitions that educate the public about classical history.

-• Educator: Teaches classical studies or related subjects at various educational levels, inspiring future generations.
+- Educator: Teach classical studies or related subjects at various educational levels, inspiring the next generation of students.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.